 You’ll feel obligated to complete your practice task every day, so that you can make a chain of x’s that continue to the end of the year.
 In addition to practicing, you can use this method in order to stay consistent with anything.

-By setting goals in this way you’ll be more motivated to practicing daily.
+By setting goals in this way you’ll be more motivated to practice daily.
 While goals are important, the focus should be more set on the process.

 Plan Out Your Practice